-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Waynesville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Waynesville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Waynesville are a mix of both white- and blue-collar jobs.
 Overall, Waynesville is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Waynesville who work in sales jobs (10.71%), food service (10.66%), and healthcare (8.81%).

 The overall education level of Waynesville is somewhat higher than in the average US city of 21.84%: 28.34% of adults 25 and older in the town have at least a bachelor's degree.